shannon95ng/v4/content/featured/One Bite/index.md

 showInProjects: true
 ---

 One Bite, everybody knows the rules.
 Since the successful launch of the One Bite app, users are able to access pizza reviews in the browser.
-Total of 430+ and counting of Dave’s reviews complete with videos, scores and location.
+View all pizza reviews complete with videos, scores and location.